mozilla-services/tecken/docs/upload.rst

 Then, Tecken iterates over the files in the ZIP file and checks if any file contains the list of strings in ``settings.DISALLOWED_SYMBOLS_SNIPPETS``.
-This check is a block list check to make sure proprietary files are never uploaded in S3 buckets that might be exposed publicly.
+This check is a block list check to make sure proprietary files are never exposed publicly.

 To override this amend the ``DJANGO_DISALLOWED_SYMBOLS_SNIPPETS`` environment variable as a comma separated list.
 But be aware to include the existing